 Err on the side of your response being directed towards Poshmark.
 After all, they’re the ones making the final decision.
 It is up to you whether you want to address the buyer in your response at all.

-If you choose to respond to the buyer, remain relatively impartial and apologetic, even if you think the dispute has no merit.
+If you choose to respond to the buyer, remain impartial and apologetic.
+This is even if you think the dispute has no merit.
 And no, apologizing does not mean you are admitting fault.

 It is generally not in your best interest to address the buyer directly other than a short apology statement to avoid any further confrontation or issues.
 In your response to the Poshmark rep, state facts only.
 Not feelings.